jcawley5/cpi-partner-directory/README.md

 ### Configuration

-- In CPI, choose the menu option Monitor->Integrations->KeyStore, download the certificate of of the Key Pair `sap_cloudintegrationcertificate`
+- In CPI, choose the menu option Monitor->Integrations->KeyStore, download the certificate of of the Key Pair `sap_cloudintegrationcertificate` by choosing `Download Certificate` found under the `Actions` menu.
   ![CPI](./images/cpi-cert.png)

 - Import it into Mendelson within the Sign/Crypt option.